 To log into your Cornell University Enterprise Box account:

-Note: When you first log in to your Cornell Box account, hover your mouse under How to Get Started to be guided through basic steps for using Box.
+Note: When you first log in to your Cornell Box account, hover your mouse under How to Get Started (on the right side of the page) to be guided through basic steps for using Box.

 You will have to download the content from your previous file sharing service, and then upload the content to your Cornell Box account.
 See How to Upload Files to Box.